 Raising new leaders involves more than just developing technical skills.
 It requires cultivating a mindset of leadership that prioritizes empathy, collaboration, and innovation.
 By fostering a culture of continuous learning and growth, organisations can ensure that their future leaders have the skills and mindset necessary to succeed in an ever-changing business landscape.

-A big mindset shift we need to make is that the next generation isn’t necessarily in five or 10 years time, but they’re the now generation as well.
-Like I said, it’s a big shift.
+A big mindset shift we need to make is that the next generation isn’t necessarily in 5 or 10 years time, but they’re the Now Generation as well.
+It is a really big shift.
 It’s not easy to address because we might not want to change things too quickly or put people offside.
-But it’s really important to be proactive, start having these conversations and to be intentional about how we can be learning from each other, championing and identifying the leaders for the future and for now as well.
+But it is really important to be proactive, start having these conversations and to be intentional about how we can be learning from each other, championing and identifying the leaders for the future and for now as well.

 To learn more about how I can help you streamline your organisation: